In Today’s Shifting Market, CSP Sales Strategies Are Critical For Growth

 - Providing customers with a better experience

 Step 3: Agree on the Need.

-This is a crucial step.
+This is a crucial step for any B2B sales strategy.
 Simply telling a prospect that they have a need is not an effective sales technique.
 You must secure agreement from the prospect A) sees the need and B) understands the value of a solution.
 Tie down questions are a valuable way to secure agreement from your prospect.
 They will prompt your prospect to either agree or state an objection.
 Using tie downs allow the salesperson to achieve small wins leading up to the sale; but be careful not to over-use tie downs – it can annoy your prospect.

 Here are some examples of tie downs: